Is it its intense flavor? Perhaps the way it’s harvested?

 Small Farms And Cooperatives For Distribution

-Check out this video that discusses the Sumatra trade and production process:
+Check out this video that discusses the Sumatra coffee production and trade processes:

-Coffee in Sumatra is typically grown in small-holder farms.
+Specialty coffee in Sumatra are typically grown in small-holder farms in North Sumatra by Toba Batak people.
 These farms are usually small areas of land with a handful of trees farmed by families who can own as little as 100 coffee trees to a few acres of land.
-Farms in this region typically work together in structured cooperative partnerships, which allows them to sell their products together and split the profits evenly between them.
+Coffee farms in North Sumatra and surrounding regions typically work together in structured cooperative partnerships, which allows them to sell their products together and split the profits evenly between them.

 Overall, cooperatives allow smaller farms to meet market demands and make sure they continue producing coffee next year.